oluwafemiomitusa/pdf_utility/docs/index.md

 )
 ```

-For more detailed examples, check out our [example notebook](example.ipynb).
+For more detailed examples, check out our [example guide](example.md).